 If you receive tax-free educational assistance, such as a grant, you need to subtract that amount from your qualified education expenses.

-The PATH Act prevents you from filing past due returns or amended returns claiming the American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have the type of valid Taxpayer Identification Number (TIN) required for each credit but didn’t have such TIN on or before the due date of the return.
+The PATH Act prevents you from filing past due returns or amended returns claiming the American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have the type of valid Taxpayer Identification Number (TIN) required for each credit but such TIN wasn't issued on or before the due date of the return (including a valid extension).

 If for any reason you or one of your family members didn't receive a valid “taxpayer identification number” on or before the due date of the tax return (including extensions) you can't file a past due return or an amended return to claim any of these credits.
 A valid taxpayer identification number could be a SSN, ITIN, or ATIN depending on the requirement for each credit.